Poe-tay-toh, Poe-tah-toe, Oh No!

 Just when you thought this pandemic couldn’t make the planet Earth any more sad, now we have a potato shortage.
 The Washington Post published an article about it recently.
 Click here to give it a read (as of 01FEB2022 there is no pay wall for the article).
 The TL,DR: a combination of factors has left some parts of the globe short on french fries.
 Is that the worst thing that has happened to human kind lately?
 Not by a long shot.
 However, this complicated situation certainly does leave much for us to think about.

 The United Nations has a very good article on the many causes of food shortages.
 I encourage you to read it.
 Several of these causes are noted in the Washington Post article.
-Frosts and rain in damaged the potato crop in South Africa.
+Frosts and rain damaged the potato crop in South Africa.
 Flooding also delayed the shipping of American potatoes to Japan.
 The social upheaval related to COVID-19 actually put a dent in restaurant demand for potatoes, leading to a 2% drop in production in 2021.
-Yes, food supplies can get complicated.
+Yes, food supply lines are very complicated.

 What should we do?
 Generally, we should promote and vote for people and policies that support family farmers, farm and supply chain laborers, and food security for all.
 This is not a political blog.